 I wonder if you believe in a god — some deity other than yourself that’s in control of your life and the lives of those around you.
 It seems that my views, my beliefs frighten you.
 Why?
 Melanin does not mean that I have received divine commands to eliminate you.
 If anything, Lady Liberty seems to inspire this ecstatic religious fervor in her most devout: the command to convert all faiths to prostrate themselves at her hem or be cast out into the darkness.

 No. I think you were the one who was lost that night.
 Trust me, I know these things — I work at Garmin.

 But I didn’t have time to articulate or understand these feelings at that moment.
 You were raising your gun.
 Aakash and I were standing, our stools askew behind us.
 People were screaming.
 Running past, pushing, shoving.
 The first shot went wide right.
 A firecracker inside a bar.
 I heard another and turned to my left.
 Aakash was on the floor, cradling his arm.
 I saw Paul, another regular, start moving toward you.
-I turned to
+I turned to distract you.

 I fully looked at you for the first time.